JetBrains/amper/docs/Documentation.md

 ## Interop between languages

 Kotlin Multiplatform implies smooth interop with platform languages, APIs, and frameworks.
-There are tree distinct scenarios where such interoperability is needed:
+There are tree distinct scenarios where such an interoperability is needed:

 - Consuming: Kotlin code can use APIs from existing platform libraries, e.g. jars on JVM or CocoaPods on iOS.
 - Publishing: Kotlin code can be compiled and published as platform libraries to be consumed by the target platform's tooling; such as jars on JVM, *.so on linux or frameworks on iOS.
 - Joint compilation: Kotlin code be compiled and linked into a final product together with the platform languages, like JVM, C, Objective-C and Swift.

-_NOTE: Kotlin JVM supported all these scenarios from the beginning.
+> Kotlin JVM supported all these scenarios from the beginning.
-However, full interoperability is currently not supported in the Kotlin Native._
+> However, full interoperability is currently not supported in the Kotlin Native.

 Here is how the interop is designed to work in the current Amper design: